-Just as the smartphone turned the mobile communication market on its head a decade ago, so too the Festo Motion Terminal will turn automation technology upside-down as well.
+Just as the smartphone caused a great stir in the mobile communication market ten years ago, Festo’s Motion Terminal will turn automation technology upside-down as well.
 The new method of function integration – combined with software apps – will simplify the entire value chain, since only one piece of hardware will be required.
 Beneath the somewhat unassuming exterior and classic Festo product design lies technical refinement based on state-of-the-art information technology.

-Piezo technology, integrated stroke and pressure sensors together with control via motion apps will open up entirely new perspectives for machinery and plant manufacturers.
-The fusion of mechanics, electronics and software featured in the Festo Motion Terminal will transform a pneumatic product into a true Industry 4.0 component, and enable flexible production.
-Changes in pneumatic functions and adaptations to new formats are controlled via apps by changing parameters The integrated intelligent sensors for control, diagnostics and self-learning tasks will eliminate the need for additional components.
+Piezo technology, integrated stroke and pressure sensors together with control via motion apps will open up entirely new perspectives for machinery and equipment manufacturers.
+The fusion of mechanics, electronics and software featured in the Festo Motion Terminal will transform a pneumatic product into a genuine Industry 4.0 component, and permit flexible production.
+Changes in pneumatic functions and adaptations to new formats are controlled via apps by changing parameters.
+The integrated intelligent sensors for control, diagnostics and self-learning tasks will eliminate the need for additional components.

-When the VTEM is launched, ten functions will be available via motion apps: from basic modification of the directional control valve functions to energy-efficient motion, and from proportional behaviour to different motion profiles.
+When the Festo Motion Terminal is launched, there will be ten functions available via motion apps: from basic modification of the directional control valve functions to energy efficiency, and from proportional performance right on up to leakage diagnostics.
 What makes this so special is that the same valve hardware is used for everything.
-Thanks to the fast activation of new functions via apps, machine developers can create a basic machine type and then select the relevant apps to equip it with different functions and features as per the customer requirements, Further apps are in development.
+Thanks to fast activation of new functions via apps, machine developers can create a basic machine type and then select the relevant apps to equip it with different functions and features in accordance with customer requirements.
+Further apps are under development.

-Assigning functions via software has the added benefit of protecting against tampering and protecting know-how, since it is not possible to tell from the outside which functions the valves are executing.
-Maintenance is also simplified, as long lists of spare and wearing parts will be a thing of the past.
+Assigning functions via software has the added benefit of protecting against tampering and protecting know-how, since it’s not possible to tell from the outside which functions the valves are executing.
+Maintenance is also simplified, because long lists of spare and wearing parts will be a thing of the past.

 Intrinsic energy efficiency

-The specially developed motion apps as well as the leakage diagnostic function save energy during operation.
-However, the energy-saving piezo technology for the proportional valve's preliminary stage also plays its part.
+The specially developed motion apps, as well as the leakage diagnostic function, save energy during operation.
+However, energy-saving piezo technology in the proportional valve’s preliminary stage plays a role in this respect as well.

-The Festo Motion Terminal permits both fast and powerful movements and leakage diagnostics at much lower costs than current solutions.
-For example, fewer controllers are required compared with electrical solutions since one controller can control up to eight movements with the VTEM.
-Energy consumption is also reduced, and the required installation space is decreased by up to 65%.
+The Festo Motion Terminal permits fast as well as powerful motion and leakage diagnostics at much lower costs than current solutions.
+For example, fewer controllers are required as compared with electrical solutions, since one controller can control up to eight movements with the VTEM.
+Energy consumption is also reduced, and required installation space is decreased by up to 65%.

-In a comparison of the technology, solutions with the Festo Motion Terminal offer truly cost-effective alternatives for eight applications.
+A technology comparison reveals that solutions with the Festo Motion Terminal offer truly cost-effective alternatives for eight applications.
 Instead of a valve, a pressure regulator and a pressure sensor – i.e. three components – only a single technology is required, namely a valve.
 The sum of these numerous advantages is indicative of a revolution in the field of automation technology with Festo’s Motion Terminal system.